Elasticsearch Single Node with Docker Compose

 Conclusion

-With this setup, you can quickly spin up a single-node Elasticsearch and Kibana stack for development or learning purposes, and start exploring powerful search and analytics capabilities using RESTful APIs.
+With this setup, you can quickly spin up a single-node Elasticsearch stack for development or learning purposes, and start exploring powerful search and analytics capabilities using RESTful APIs.